manisa1/it-thesis/THESIS_PRESENTATION_GUIDE.md

 "I created a 'Static Confidence Denoiser' - it's like giving the system smart glasses to better identify which user interactions are trustworthy.
 Popular items get less trust because they might be artificially inflated."

 ### **Results Summary (3 minutes):**
-"My experiments show DCCF loses 14.3% performance under changing noise.
-My solution reduces this to 12.9% - a meaningful 1.5% improvement.
+"My experiments across Gowalla and Amazon-book datasets show DCCF loses 14-16% performance under different noise patterns - dynamic, burst, and shift.
+My solution consistently reduces these drops by 1.5% across all patterns, with burst noise showing the most dramatic improvement.
 The solution doesn't hurt performance under normal conditions."

 ### **Technical Implementation (3 minutes):**
 "I built a custom PyTorch framework with 25+ documented modules.
 Everything is reproducible with one command.
 The code demonstrates deep understanding of the algorithms and professional software engineering."